 Benzene is a fairly toxic chemical used for a variety of different functions.
 It is among the 20 most widely used chemicals in the United States, and it is formed from natural processes, such as volcanoes and forest fires.
 People can be exposed to it in plastics, lubricants, rubbers, dyes, drugs, pesticides, and detergents.
 It also used to be commonly used as an industrial solvent and as a gasoline additive, though these have been significantly reduced in recent decades.
 Benzene has also been linked to cancer development, based on evidence from studies in both people and lab animals.
 Most often, benzene is linked to the development of acute myeloid leukemia (AML), particularly in workers exposed to high levels of benzene.

 If you were exposed to excessive benzene levels, you might be able to seek compensation for your cancer treatment, lost wages, and pain and suffering.
 Carto Mario Injury Lawyers can help.
-Our firm has been helping victims of personal injury throughout Connecticut for more than 30 years.
+Our firm has been helping victims of defective products throughout Connecticut for more than 30 years.
 We can provide client-focused, compassionate, and skilled legal representation for your case.

 Contact us at (844) 634-5656 or fill out our online form to get started on your case today.